shevpai/shevpai/README.md

 ## I'm beginner Developer

-- I have strong knowledge ES5/ES6+, react-redux
+- I have strong knowledge in JavaScript(ES5/ES6+) and React
 - Also, I'm familiar with MERN stack and some JS libraries such as *RxJS, Lodash* etc
 - Have experience in configure projects using *Webpack* and writing unit tests with *Jest*
 - I'm using UI-frameworks such as: *Bootstrap, Materialize, Material UI*